ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

 [INFO] Registered artifact [order-schema3] with global id 3, version 1
 ```

+Remark: `mvn install` will also perform this maven goal.

 ### Running the application in dev mode

 You can run your application in dev mode which enables live coding using: